 When I was young I read with great enthusiasm Barbara Amiel’s Confessions of the Thought Police and became a fan; later to be disappointed when she married Black and stormed off to her castles in Toronto, New York, Florida, and London when there was so much work to be done by this idealistic Thatcherian journalist.
 Had she really said, “My extravagance knows no bounds?” and turned her back on common sense and decency—on rationalism itself?
 She, like her husband, certainly gave her enemies enough rope.

 Christopher Hitchens was no Harriet Tubman, but of course not many can ascend those heights, to start the struggle against your oppressors while in captivity as a teenager, rescue with unimaginable courage her whole family in incremental installments, and with great forethought, fight for the lot of enslaved strangers while keeping her unwavering valor and daring until the end, even when confronting President Lincoln about emancipation.
 Everyone on the Left gives Hitchens “the” benefit of doubt that as a Trotskyite, if in power in 1917, that he wouldn’t have found the “plebs” as annoying as the rest of the Marxists did.
 To paraphrase Vladimir Lenin, “They are a nuisance who stand in the way of my agricultural plan.”
 (Said to Bertrand Russell in the 1920s in response to the question of why he thought it necessary to murder hundreds of thousands of Kulaks).
 Lenin certainly mass-murdered many an ‘average egg’ and he started almost certainly from the moment he sat to his scrambled egg breakfast in 1917.
 When it comes to numbers of democide, he and Stalin made Hitler and Goring look like a couple of guttersnipes.
+What one needs to understand about Marxism is that it is a fairytale religion and that Lenin, Trotsky and Stalin are it's most violent fundamentalist adherents.
+Remember even the true believer and author of Utopia "saint" Thomas More had protestant heretics boiled in oil.

 Henry Kissinger is no Mother Theresa.
 In fact he was a German Jew who was lucky enough—he had relatives who planned for the worst and hoped for the best—to escape to New York City from the Nazi regime.
 The thing is, Hitchen’s argument from the Left is fatally flawed, and in his last years he knew it.
 Whatever his new heroes were—Thomas Pain and Thomas Jefferson to name two— they were Lockean Libertarians—he was moving incrementally in the right direction.
 I mean by that, growing and changing his positions to valid broadminded ones.
 However, for Kissinger’s entire adult life, we see his essence in still-life—his intrinsic personality—was centered on the absolute refusal to understand political life as in any way ever as an ongoing moral proposition.
 He intrinsically believed that politics existed amorally inside the power and ambition of governments that were locked in a deterministic universe of the global nation-states.
 This reveals as it does with Machiavelli his emotionless response to the issues of human rights and his fatalistic belief in autocratic power as the ultimate authority.
-He calls for instance, Bismarck and Napoleon III revolutionaries.
+He calls for instance, Bismarck and Napoleon the Third revolutionaries.
 Here history under their tutelage did not progress but regressed as I will explain below.
 He tries to make his nest in the Realist Tradition of political science, a bubble devoid of all human value except security.

 A permanent solution to the violence of the modern state—a global state of peace if you will—is rejected theoretically by both of them; Kissinger represents the irrational tired Right and Hitchens the corrupt three-centuries old Left.
 How exhausted and dishonest are those two political positions and how they beg to be tossed aside?
 We will look at that exact query.